SpektraSystems/NetAppAzureQuickstart/README.md

 Azure Subscription with specified payment method (NetApp ONTAP cloud is a market place product and requires payment method to be specified in Azure Subscription)

+## Deployment Steps

+Build your NetApp ONTAP environment on Azure in a few simple steps:
+- Launch the Template by click on Deploy to Azure button.
+- Fill in all the required parameter values.
+Accept the terms and condition and click on Purchase.